rbhad1/Covid19-Perception/README.md

+For full project details on methodology, results, analysis, and future steps, please view [Project Report]()

 # Prediction of COVID-19 Perception Using Personal Financial Circumstances

 To explore the relationship between perception of COVID and personal finance circumstance, we use machine learning methods to analyze data from [Harvard’s A Survey on Health Care Access During the COVID-19 Pandemic (June 2020)](https/dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XCKM0V).